Syphdias/i3-chrome-tab-dragging/README.md

 With version 83 chromium has changed the way tab dragging works.
 This makes this little tool unnecessary.

+Unfortunately dragging windows/tabs is broken again.
+I could track down the last working version to be 95.0.4629.0.
+- 95.0.4630.0+ is somewhat broken with dragging a tab to a new window being broken but dragging back is possible.
+- ~97.0.4691.0+ breaks dragging majorly (see #4)
+- 98 or 99 is supposed to at least fix the major break

 # Description – What it does
 This script aims to solve a problem I have with dragging Chrome tabs while using the i3 window manager where it can be hard to place a second tab into another